dc-devs/token-security-audit/README.md

 ## About The Project

-This project holds code for a bot that listens to new token pairs being added to UniSwap liquidity pools and runs a security audit on each new token added, outputting a security analysis on whether the token is safe to buy or not.
+Runs security analysis on a token outputting whether the token is safe to buy or not.

 <p align="right">(<a href="#top">back to top</a>)</p>